-IMDS 116,5 Waste Description Source 906 Overproduction Producing reports no one reads or needs, making extra copies, e-mailing/ faxing the same document/information multiple times, entering repetitive information on multiple documents and ineffective meetings Definition by Tapping and Dunn (2006) confirmed in the empirical study Waiting Employees having to stand around waiting for the next process step, such as loading and unloading, or just having no work because of lack of orders, processing delays, equipment downtime and capacity bottlenecks Definition from production (Liker, 2004), loading and unloading added as a common cause for waste of waiting noted from the empirical study Incorrect Consuming more resources for moving Definition suggested based on the processing the goods than necessary due to inefficient routing or driving empirical study Unnecessary movement Any wasted motion employees have to perform during the course of their work, such as looking for information, reaching for, or stacking goods, equipment, papers, etc. Also, walking and extra movement created by sequencing errors is waste.
-This was found to be synonymous with conveyance Defects Waste caused by repairs, redelivery, scrapping, etc., due to damages on the transported goods or the equipment Damages to the equipment added to the production definition, in alignment with the empirical study Resource Waste due to excessive equipment and Definition suggested based on the utilisation (new) bad resource planning empirical study Uncovered assignments (new) Carrying out unprofitable transport work due lack of information Definition suggested based on the empirical study Fable I. Description of sevenvastes extended to Excess inventory and Conveyance or planning Not applicable Not reported in the empirical study transport operations Source: Adapted f rom Sternberg et al. (2013)
+IMDS 116,5 Waste Description Source 906 Overproduction Producing reports no one reads or needs, making extra copies, e-mailing/ faxing the same document/information multiple times, entering repetitive information on multiple documents and ineffective meetings Definition by Tapping and Dunn (200 confirmed in the empirical study Waiting Employees having to stand around waiting for the next process step, such as loading and unloading, or just having no work because of lack of orders, processing delays, equipment downtime and capacity bottlenecks Definition from production (Liker, 2004), loading and unloading added as a common cause for waste of waiting noted from the empirical study Incorrect processing Consuming more resources for moving the goods than necessary due to inefficient routing or driving Definition suggested based on the empirical study Unnecessary movement Any wasted motion employees have to perform during the course of their work, such as looking for information, reaching for, or stacking goods, equipment, papers, etc. Also, walking and extra movement created by sequencing errors is waste.
+This was found to be Defects synonymous with conveyance Waste caused by repairs, redelivery, scrapping, etc., due to damages on the transported goods or the equipment Damages to the equipment added to the production definition, in alignment with the empirical study Resource utilisation (new) Uncovered assignments (new) Waste due to excessive equipment and bad resource planning Carrying out unprofitable transport work due lack of information Definition suggested based on the empirical study Definition suggested based on the empirical study Table I. Description of seven wastes extended to Excess inventory and Conveyance or planning Not applicable Not reported in the empirical study transport operations Source: Adapted f from Sternberg et al. (2013)

-2.2 Lean-based performance measures to assess road transport operations

-Measurement on a continuous basis is essential to improve supply chains and operations (Cabral et al., 2012; Dey and Cheffi, 2013).
+2.2 Lean-based performance measures to assess road transport operations Measurement on a continuous basis is essential to improve supply chains and operations (Cabral et al., 2012; Dey and Cheffi, 2013).
 For this reason, the application of lean thinking in the transportation sector needs to be supported by adequate metrics to measure the performance of lean systems as a basis for continuous improvement.
 In this line, Simmons et al. (2004) developed a metric called overall vehicle effectiveness (OVE) for measuring and improving the performance of truck transportations, see Figure 1.
 This is an extended version of the overall equipment effectiveness (OEE) (Nakajima, 1988) indicator employed in lean manufacturing to improve equipment effectiveness.
 Later, and to be able to reflect the efficiency of a route, Guan et al. (2003) modified OVE by dividing the performance factor into two components: route and time efficiencies.
 A modified version of the OVE measure was also proposed by Villarreal (2012).
 This is called TOVE, which considers total calendar time instead of loading time, see Figure 1.
 This is due to the fact that waste identification and elimination is related to the transportation vehicles utilised to move products.
+Since vehicles

-Since vehicles represent a high-capital investment for any organisation, it is of paramount importance to keep them in operation at all times.
-In summary, TOVE consists of four components to measure vehicle efficiency, namely: administrative or strategic availability; operating availability; performance; and quality.
+$TOVE = (Adm.Availability + Optg.
+Availability) \times (Performance) \times (Quality)$ represent a high-capital investment for any organisation, it is of paramount importance to keep them in operation at all times.
+In summary, TOVE consists of four components to measure vehicle efficiency, namely; administrative or strategic availability; operating availability; performance; and quality.
 The measure is obtained from the product of these mutually exclusive components.
 In this case, the concept of vehicle administrative availability is important because it has a significant impact on the overall vehicle utilisation and efficiency.
 It is mainly the result of administrative policies and strategies related to capacity or maintenance decisions.